 Ro 4:5-6, “But to him who does not work but believes on Him who justifies [declares as right as God is right] the ungodly, his faith is accounted [calculated] for righteousness [God’s righteousness], just as David also describes the blessedness of the man to whom God imputes [puts in] righteousness [God’s righteousness] apart from works.”

 Ro 5:1, “Therefore, having been justified [declared as right as God is right] by faith, we have peace with God through our Lord Jesus Christ.”

-We become judicially or positionally righteous the moment we receive the righteous Son of God (2 Co 5:21).
+We become judicially or positionally righteous the moment we receive the righteous Son of God by faith, that is, by trusting the sacrificial death of Christ for our sin (2 Co 5:21).

 The die is cast.
 If you die without Christ, there is no hope for you.
 There is nothing in your future except eternal judgment.
-It is not material whether you believe that or not.
-The Bible clearly teaches this.
+It is not material whether you believe that or not because the Bible clearly teaches this.
 Make your decision for Christ today.